 Internships are not required but are strongly encouraged by the program.
 An internship is a real-world application of concepts and theories that students learn in the classroom.
-It involves students providing meaningful work in a career field directly related to their major and/or career interest.
-An internship is an excellent opportunity for a student to gain professional experience in the information science field and build/expand their professional network.
+It involves students providing meaningful work in a career field that is directly related to their major and/or area of career interest.
+An internship is an excellent opportunity for a student to gain professional experience in the information science field, as well as build/expand their professional network.
 The program does not provide internship placements.
-However, students have access to six career/ networking events throughout each academic year (at College Park and Shady Grove campuses), allowing them to meet potential employers from the field.
+However, students have access to six career/networking events throughout each academic year (at College Park and Shady Grove campuses), giving them an opportunity to meet potential employers from the field.